MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

 * There is no limitation on how many devices you can connect to the same Visual Studio session.
 You can deploy and start the app in as many devices/simulators as necessary to see the live reloading working on all of them at the same time.

 * Live Reload will only reload the user interface portion of your app, but it does *not* re-create your pages, neither does it replace your view model (or binding context).
 This means the *whole* app state is always preserved across reloads, including your injected dependencies.

+## Live Reload Server

+In scenarios where a connection from the running app to your machine (as denoted by using `localhost` or `127.0.0.1` in **Tools > Options > Xamarin > Live Reload**) is not possible (i.e. firewalls, different networks), you can configure a remote server instead, which both the IDE and the app will conect to.

+Live Reload uses the standard [MQTT protocol](http://mqtt.org/) to exchange messages, and can therefore communicate with [third party servers](https://github.com/mqtt/mqtt.github.io/wiki/servers).
+There are even [public servers](https://github.com/mqtt/mqtt.github.io/wiki/public_brokers) (also known as *brokers*) available that you can use.
+Live Reload has been tested with `broker.hivemq.com` and `iot.eclipse.org` host names, as well as the services provided by [www.cloudmqtt.com](https://www.cloudmqtt.com) and [www.cloudamqp.com](https://www.cloudamqp.com).
+You can also deploy your own MQTT server in the cloud, such as [HiveMQ on Azure](https://www.hivemq.com/blog/hivemq-on-windows-azure-mqtt-microsoft-cloud) or [Rabbit MQ on AWS](http://www.rabbitmq.com/ec2.html).

+You can configure any port, but it's common to use the default 1883 port for remote servers.
+Live Reload messages use strong end-to-end AES symmetric encryption, so it's safe to connect to remote servers.
+By default, both the encryption key and the initialization vector (IV) are regenerated on every Visual Studio session.

+Probably the easiest way is to install the [mosquitto](https://mosquitto.org) server in a blank Ubuntu VM in Azure:

+1. Create a new Ubuntu Server VM in Azure Portal
+2. Add a new inbound port rule for 1883 (default MQTT port) in the Networking tab
+3. Open the [Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) (bash mode)
+4. Type `ssh [USERNAME]@[PUBLIC_IP]` using the username you chose in 1) and the public IP shown in your VM overview page
+5. Run `sudo apt-get install mosquitto`, entering the password you chose in 1)

+Now you can use that IP to connect to your own MQTT server.